nair0lf32/mcs/README.md

 - The app can be installed via the browser prompt.

-- if any problem is faced when installing try to clean your browser cache and retry
+- if any problem is faced when installing or updating just **clean your browser cache** and retry

 Any contribution will be possible when license is added.

 <!-- TODO:
 - add "who can contribute" details
-- change the PWA method (cache first to network first)
+- fix the goddamn PWA
 - add "sources used" on authors pages
 - add contributing, code of conduct, license support ressources...
 -->